 You are here

-This award concerns outstanding MSc theses completed in a Canadian University during 2013 in the field of Artificial Intelligence (note 1).
-The winner will be announced at the 2014 Canadian Conference on Artificial Intelligence held in Montreal from May 6th to May 9th, 2014 and will be invited to give a talk at the Graduate Symposium during the conference (the symposium and conference registration will be covered as well as travel expenses of up to $1000).
+This award concerns outstanding MSc theses completed in a Canadian University during 2014 in the field of Artificial Intelligence (please see note 1 below).
+The winner will be announced at the 2015 Canadian Conference on Artificial Intelligence held in Halifax from June 2nd to June 5th, 2015 and will be invited to give a talk at the Graduate Symposium during the conference (the symposium and conference registration will be covered as well as travel expenses of up to $1,000).
 The winner will also receive a monetary prize of $200 and a certificate from CAIAC.

-Every Academic Unit within a Canadian University is invited to submit *one* nomination to CAIAC's Masters Thesis Award Committee, as long as the thesis is in the area of Artificial Intelligence.
+Every Academic Unit within a Canadian University is invited to submit one nomination to CAIAC Master’s Thesis Award Committee, as long as the thesis is in the area of Artificial Intelligence.
 The thesis submission must include: